Van Events Our Tours

 Mon 21 August 2023 | MONAGHAN

-The Van visited Rossmore Park with poet and fiction writer Mary O'Donnell with music from Stephen Doherty and David Doocey as part of VITAL SIGNS in a Van.
+The Van visited Rossmore Park with poet and fiction writer Mary O'Donnell with music from Stephen Doherty and David Doocey.

 Saturday 19 August 2023 | FINGAL